zm3d3ni/ngx-international-phone-number2/README.md

 9 - Added optional input to touch model upon every keystroke (previous behavior), otherwise only touch model when input is blurred or when phone becomes valid.
 This can help with parent error display to not show error as soon as typing is started on new number (**autoTouch** defaults to false)

 10 - Make default country first in drop down list.

+11 - As of v1.2.0, only US and Canada masked as 111-111-1111.
+Foreign numbers only enforce the numeric maxlength.
+As some counties have varying lengths and patterns (for instance Finland can have 5-12 digits).
+Now rely only on the underlying google-libphonenumber for validation.
+No visible masking done for foreign numbers.

 ## Installation